parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "Managing software engineers."

-^ A surprising number of people said that software architecture is "managing engineers".
+^ PARIS: A surprising number of people said that software architecture is "managing engineers".
 This isn't something we personally agree with, but it's probably unreasonably accurate.
 Even if we wouldn't like to admit it at this conference?

 ---